Rohit-chandravanshi/Innoplex_disease_extraction/README.md

 ## Innoplexus Hackathon

 In this project I am dealing with the medical dataset.
 I have given a challenge to recognize medical entities in the dataset and here been coded with BIO encoding.
+### Problem Statement
+Clinical studies often require detailed patients’ information documented in clinical narratives.
+Named Entity Recognition (NER) is a fundamental Natural Language Processing (NLP) task to extract entities of interest (e.g., disease names, medication names and lab tests) from clinical narratives, thus to support clinical and translational research.
+Clinical notes have been analyzed in greater detail to harness important information for clinical research and other healthcare operations, as they depict rich, detailed medical information.

+In this challenge, Hackers are invited to extract all disease names from a given paragraphs/documents.
+Data-set can be downloaded from here.

+Test-set : 20000 documents
+Train-set : 30000 documents with labelled entities (diseases).
+For example, here is a sentence from a clinical report:

+We compared the inter-day reproducibility of post-occlusive reactive hyperemia (PORH) assessed by single-point laser Doppler flowmetry (LDF) and laser speckle contrast analysis (LSCI).

+In the sentence given, reactive hyperemia (in bold) is the named entity with the type disease/indication.

+Data Description
+The train file has the following structure:

+Variable	Definition
+id	Unique ID for a token/word
+Doc_ID	Unique ID for a Document/Paragraph
+Sent_ID	Unique ID for a Sentence
+Word	Exact word/token
+tag (Target)	Named Entity Tag
+The target ‘tag’ follows the Inside-outside-beginning (IOB) tagging format.
+The IOB format (short for inside, outside, beginning) is a common tagging format for tagging tokens in named-entity recognition.
+The target ‘tag’ has three kinds of tags.

+B-indications : Beginning tag indicates that the token is the beginning of a disease entity (disease name in this case).
+I-indications : Inside tag indicates that the token is inside an entity.
+O : Outside tag indicates that a token is outside a disease entity

 ### Libraries used